+- Make the icing: Quickly whisk the icing ingredients together in a medium bowl until smooth.
+Start with 1 Tablespoon of milk and add 1 more to thin out, if necessary.

 - Keep pancakes warm in a preheated 200°F (93°C) oven until all pancakes are cooked.
-Quickly whisk the glaze ingredients together in a medium bowl until smooth.
-Start with 2 Tablespoons of cream/milk and add 1 more to thin out, if necessary.

-- Serve pancakes immediately with glaze and extra sprinkles on top.
-(Though I love them even without the glaze!)
+Serve pancakes immediately with icing and extra sprinkles on top.
+(Though I love them even without the icing!)

-Adapted from Sally’s Baking Addiction Cookbook Blueberry Buttermilk Pancakes recipe
+- Adapted from Sally’s Baking Addiction Cookbook Blueberry Buttermilk Pancakes recipe

 Keywords: sprinkle pancakes, funfetti pancakes

 Reader Comments & Reviews